Meet-S0ni/Interview-Questions/README.md

   - `prevent_destroy` is critical for protecting important resources.
   - `ignore_changes` is handy for ignoring external or non-critical changes.
   - `replace_triggered_by` ensures resources are recreated when dependent attributes change.
+- difference between ansible and terraform
+  - if your infrastructure is like evolving over time like installation of new softwares, upgrade activities than ansible excels in that
+  - but if you want to provision complex infrastrastructure than terraform is best
+  - so choice of iac tool should be based on specific requirement
+- let's say there are 20 resource deployed using terraform and they are running so i want to delete only 1 or 2 resource how to do that in terraform
+  - command :  terraform destroy -target=<resource>.<name>
+- what is module
+  - it is package of multiple resources that we can reuse
+- what are different kinds of modules
+  - root module,
+    - The root module is the main working directory where we runs terraform commands
+  - child module
+    - child module are modules that called by root modules
+  - publish module
+    - we can publish any module to terraform registry and call in our root module is called published module
+- let's say you want to get public ip for ec2 instance from output how to get that
+- terraform workspaces
+  - it stores different state files and configurations files
+  - terraform workspace select <workspace-name>

 - https://developer.hashicorp.com/terraform/tutorials/state/resource-drift